mathphreak/node-steamcmd/readme.md

 //=> returns a Promise for downloading steamcmd locally steamcmd.touch();
-//=> returns a Promise for ensuring that steamcmd is updated and dependencies exist
+//=> returns a Promise for ensuring that steamcmd is updated and dependencies exist steamcmd.getAppInfo(730)
+//=> returns a Promise for the app info of appID 730
 ```

 ## API